kubevault/kubevault/docs/concepts/vault-server-crds/unsealer/google_kms_gcs.md

 ## googleKmsGcs.kmsLocation

-`googleKmsGcs.kmsLocation` is a required field that specifies the location of the key ring.
+`googleKmsGcs.kmsLocation` is a required field that specifies the location of the keyring.

 ```yaml
 spec: